-Students initiate the process of applying for Credit for Life Experience (Military or Occupational) with Student Affairs.
-Students are then referred to the dean/ associate dean in the appropriate department for the evaluation of prior learning.
+Students initiate the process of applying for Credit for Life Experience (military, occupational, or other life experience) with Student Services.
+Students are then referred to the dean/associate dean in the appropriate department for the evaluation of prior learning.
 Students must demonstrate proficiency in the course competencies by methods of evaluation that will be identified by the dean/associate dean.
 A nonrefundable fee of \$30 per credit for each course related to the evaluation request is required.
 This fee is due from the student prior to determining the award of credit and is due regardless of whether credit is or is not awarded.